These are the third and fourth chapters of the book: Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous by Adam N.

 The changes brought about by a life in AA can indeed seem profound, even miraculous.
 We are surprised.
 One day we could think of nothing but alcohol or drugs, and would obsessively, energetically and compulsively shape our lives around the need to use them constantly, regardless of the horrendous damage done to ourselves and to those around us.
 The next day (seemingly) we are caring, sober, responsible, unselfish and kind people, almost entirely transformed.
 We do not recognize that there is within us this capacity for transformation which is perfectly and entirely explicable on humanistic grounds.
 Because the change is beyond our understanding, we apply the spiritual caulk, the fill-all in our understanding that is ‘god’.
 But the caulk is not needed.
 Miracles happen every day.
 I know.
 I am one of them.
 If you are reading this, you are probably one too!
 But god is not required to make sense of them.
 In fact, in so doing, we denigrate and belittle our own innate capacity for transformation and positive change.

-This is the third and fourth chapter of the book: Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous by Adam N. Next month on AA Agnostica (January 14, 2015).
+Next month on AA Agnostica (January 14, 2015).
 Chapter 5 & 6: Straight From the Book and Fake it ‘Til You Make It.

 A second edition of Common Sense Recovery has been published by AA Agnostica.
 The paperback version is available at Amazon.
 It also available online in all eBook formats, including Kindle, Kobo and Nook.
 It is also available as an iBook for Macs and iPads.